 In the medical community, we call this sound crepitus.
 Many patients also report experiencing a grating, grinding, thumping, or ‘snapping’ sensation with snapping scapula.
 While this condition is uncommon, it can result in severe discomfort and structural problems.
 Address these issues rather sooner than later.

-Snapping scapula syndrome is typically caused by bone or soft tissue problems which can range from mild to severe.
-In many cases it develops as a result of the following:
+Snapping scapula syndrome is typically caused by bone or soft tissue problems that can range from mild to severe.
+In many cases, it develops as a result of the following:

 - Repetitive overhead movements

 - Muscle weakness

 - Neck conditions

 - Inflammation of the muscles

 - Nerve damage

 Snapping scapula can be extremely painful and can lead to other problems because of how irritating it can be.
 The sheer stress of the pain can lead to health deterioration, so it is important to address immediately.